slague/block_builder_challenge/README.md

 The BlockBuilder is a command-line controller program for a robotic arm that takes commands that move blocks (a block is represented by an X) stacked in a series of slots.
 After each command, the state of the slots is printed to the terminal.

+### Setup
+1. Clone the repo
+2. Cd into the directory
+3. Run the program from the command line with `ruby lib/block_builder.rb`
+4. Follow the instructions that appear on the screen to begin.
+5. Enter commands as you choose.
+See options below.

+### Testing

+This app uses minitest for testing.
+To run the tests:
+1. Comment out the line of code outside of the BlockBuilder class in lib/block_builder.rb `BlockBuilder.start`
+2. Run `ruby test/block_builder_test.rb`

 ### Commands:

 `size [n]`